-Under the requirements of the Irrigation Districts Act [c.
-I-11, RSA 2000] when a district wishes to increase its irrigation expansion limit the Board of Directors must:
+Under the requirements of the Irrigation Districts Act [RSA 2000, c I-11] prior to a district changing its expansion limit by bylaw, the Board of Directors must:

-- provide notice of their intention to do so and must provide an information package to its irrigators, - hold at least one public meeting to explain the details of the proposed increase in the irrigation expansion limit, and - hold a plebiscite of the irrigators
+- provide notice of their intention to do so and must provide an information package to its irrigators, - hold at least one public meeting to explain the details of the proposed increase in the irrigation expansion limit, - by resolution authorize the holding of a plebiscite to obtain the approval of the irrigators, and - hold a plebiscite of the irrigators.

 The Board of Directors of the Eastern Irrigation District is preparing to adopt a resolution that will authorize the holding of a plebiscite on the question of the proposed increase.
-The District is proposing to increase the irrigation expansion limit from 311,000 acres to 340,000 acres.
+The District is proposing to increase the irrigation expansion limit from 311,000 acres to 345,000 acres.
 The proposed increase in irrigation acres takes into account:

-- continued improvements in the District's irrigation infrastructure, and - continued improvements in on-farm water use efficiencies, allowing for more acres to be irrigated within the existing irrigated parcels with no increase in water requirements.
+- continued improvements in the District's irrigation infrastructure, - continued improvements in on-farm water use efficiencies, allowing for more acres to be irrigated within the existing irrigated parcels with no increase in water requirements, and - significant expansion of Snake Lake Reservoir.

 The District is confident that the increased acreage can be supported within the District's licensed water volume, without any unreasonable increase in risk to the existing irrigation acres.
-As additional security, the District continues to investigate further on and off-stream reservoir support and projects which would move irrigated acres where possible to reservoir support.
+As additional security, the District is pursuing the Snake Lake Reservoir expansion.
+The expanded Snake Lake Reservoir will move over 1/3 of the existing unsupported areas (50,000 ac.) to the equivalent support as those acres supported downstream of Lake Newell.

-Please read the enclosed information carefully.
+Please read the enclosed information carefully, particularly the new information added on pages 15 - 18.
 The District has tentatively scheduled a number of meetings (dates, locations and times to be advertised) to further explain the reasons for the proposed increase in the irrigation expansion limit, the plebiscite process and to answer any questions you may have.
 Additional information will be available.